Why Culture Is a Leading Indicator of Risk

 The real risk often shows up under pressure.
 When incentives collide.
 When time is short.
 When speaking up feels unsafe.
 It shows up in the unwritten rules that guide decisions when no one is watching.

-This is what we call behavioral risk.
+This is what we call behavioural risk.
 The risk that arises not from technical failures or broken controls, but from how real people actually behave inside an organization.

-Behavioral risk refers to the potential for negative outcomes that emerge from human behavior, decisions, and interactions, especially when they deviate from what written rules assume.
+Behavioural risk refers to the potential for negative outcomes that emerge from human behaviour, decisions, and interactions, especially when they deviate from what written rules assume.
 It is shaped by social norms, pressure, habits, incentives, and culture.

 This is not about assuming people are careless or unethical.
-It is about recognizing that context shapes behavior, often in ways that formal controls alone fail to address.
+It is about recognizing that context shapes behaviour, often in ways that formal controls alone fail to address.

 For example: